Karl Jaspers Forum, Target Article 16, 16 March 1999

 there will be no economic and social base for any

-antagonism, including ideological controversy.
+antagonism at all, including ideological controversy.

 One of the fundamental principles of dialectical